jaspector

 Pay the township for township permits and the chosen agency for UCC permits

-How to Schedule
+How to schedule

 • Through the township for township permits and through PMCA or CCIS for UCC permits (other)

-Typical inspection sequence: Township intake and site approvals, UCC agency permit issuance if needed, placard posting, inspections, final approval
+Typical sequence: Township intake and site approvals, UCC agency permit issuance if needed, placard posting, inspections, final approval

 Follow the selected agency's procedures

-Do I need a building permit in Greenfield Township, PA?
+01 Do I need a building permit in Greenfield Township, PA?

 Township page says decks under 30 inches need a township permit; attached decks or decks over 30 inches need a UCC permit; sheds, utility and pole buildings need a permit; fences under 6 feet need only a township permit; demolition or removal also needs a permit

-How much does a building permit cost in Greenfield Township, PA?
+02 How much does a building permit cost in Greenfield Township, PA?

+Building permit fees in Greenfield Township, PA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Township permit fee $40.00; township demolition permit has no fee.
 Fees are calculated as: Township local permits use flat fees shown on the public pages; UCC agency fees depend on PMCA or CCIS schedule.
 Plan check fee: Through PMCA or CCIS for UCC permits as applicable.

-How do I apply for a building permit in Greenfield Township, PA?
+03 How do I apply for a building permit in Greenfield Township, PA?

-1. Determine whether the work needs only a township permit or a UCC permit.
+To apply for a building permit in Greenfield Township, PA, follow these steps: 1.
+Determine whether the work needs only a township permit or a UCC permit.
 Greenfield distinguishes between township-only permits and UCC permits.
 2. For township permits, complete the Greenfield Township Building Permit Application and include a site plan.
 3. For UCC permits, choose either PMCA or CCIS as the inspection agency and complete that agency's permit application.
 4. Obtain supporting approvals that may include E and S review, NPDES, HOP, sewer capacity letter, water service coordination, and a Blair County 9-1-1 address notification.
 5. Submit the full package, pay the applicable fees, post the placard, and complete inspections.

-What work is exempt from building permits in Greenfield Township, PA?
+04 What work is exempt from building permits in Greenfield Township, PA?

-How do I schedule a building inspection in Greenfield Township, PA?
+05 How do I schedule a building inspection in Greenfield Township, PA?

-Inspections can be scheduled via: Through the township for township permits and through PMCA or CCIS for UCC permits.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Greenfield Township, PA via: Through the township for township permits and through PMCA or CCIS for UCC permits.